Paulina004/MoviNOW-App/README.md

 ### Notes
-- I updated my Auto Layout and added new Auto Layout constraints for the grid layout.
-The app works well for different devices and in different orientations; the gifs I created show this.
+- I updated my Auto Layout constraints to be more precise and added new Auto Layout constraints for the grid layout.
+The app works well for different devices and in different orientations.
 - I was able to make the same movie details screen for the superhero movies.
 Both details screens (the one for the general movies and the one for the superhero movies) have an identical layout for neatness.

 ---